benjosephjones07/milestone-project-memory-game/README.md

 ### Content

 * All content was written by the developer.
+Where code was tailored from other sources credit was given directly in the code.

 ### Media